settylab/kompot/README.md

 - Empirical variance estimation
 - **Full scverse compatibility with direct AnnData integration**
 - Uses diffusion maps (from Palantir) as the default cell state representation
+- **Visualization tools** for differential expression and abundance results

 ## Installation